Service Desk FAQ

 - Uninstall program by either right clicking on the eMule program or via the uninstall button near the top of the page.
 Click close or Finished after the uninstall is complete.

 Information Technology does not endorse file sharing.
 File sharing slows the Internet connection down for everyone in the residence hall.
-Read the e-mail from Help Desk regarding our RIAA notice policy.
+Read the e-mail from Service Desk regarding our RIAA notice policy.

 o.
 Having any kind of router is a violation of your Residential Living Network contract and may result in the loss of service.